Research Catalogue Extended Guide

 Grouping

-When you create a set or exposition the new objects will appear in default groupings (“Sets” and “Expositions”).
-If you are invited to one by another RC user, they will appear under “Expositions (collaborated).
+Default groupings: When you create a set or exposition the new objects will appear in default groupings (“Sets” and “Expositions”).
+If you are invited to one by another RC user, they will appear under “Expositions (collaborated)”.

-To add a new group click [ add grouping ] and enter the name of the grouping.
-You can sort your objects within a group, arrange the groups themselves and move object between groups via drag and drop.
+Custom grouping: You can also create your own groupings.
+To add a new grouping click “add grouping” and enter the name of the grouping.
+You can sort your objects within a grouping, arrange the groupings themselves and move object between groups via drag and drop.
 Click and drag a grouping itself to change the order of the groups.

 On the right-hand side of a grouping’s title, there are a series of icons displayed.
 Here you can edit and delete the grouping and control its public visibility (using the circle icon).